brorogans/algorand-node-mac/README.md

 ## Install as a service

-In the meantime, lets make a background-service that will auto restart the node on failure and check for updates once an hour.
+Lets make a background-service that will auto restart the node on failure and check for updates once an hour.

 > [!TIP]
 > Make sure to replace `***username***` with your mac username.